 Washington Irving’s account of the devotional life of the noble family at Bracebridge Hall might very easily be discounted as mere legend or exaggeration by readers of a more skeptical inclination.
-In the same way, his accounts of the various other “country” traditions and observances might be dismissed as typical of certain romantic attitudes about an ancient, but imagined merry “Olde England” prevelant at the time.
+In the same way, his accounts of the various other “country” traditions and observances might be dismissed as typical of certain romantic attitudes about an ancient, but imagined merry “Olde England” prevalent at the time.

 When it comes to stories of “Olde England,” an enchanted landscape of peculiar folk traditions and revelries begins to emerge, especially surrounding such ancient observances as holy days, so that it can be difficult to separate history from myth.
-Many of these cultural observances were abolished in the early years of the English Reformation, and continued to be opposed by those of a puritan conviction, only to be permitted again under the reign of King Charles I as part of the “traditional” religious program advocated both by himself and his Archbishop of Canterbury, William Laud.
+Many of these cultural observances were abolished in the early years of the English Reformation and continued to be opposed by those of a puritan conviction, only to be permitted again under the reign of King Charles I as part of the “traditional” religious program advocated both by himself and his Archbishop of Canterbury, William Laud.
 This “Laudian” change in policy struck home for many rural Englishmen in the form of the 1633 Declaration of Sports.
-For a time the people of the English countryside didn’t have to choose between the established Church of England and the traditional games and observances they had enjoyed since time in memorial.
-This union between merry Olde England and the protestant Church of England was to be short lived though.
-Christmas itself, along with all other holy days and associated observances and traditions would soon be outlawed under the Protectorate of Oliver Cromwell, who ruled England for a time after having defeated King Charles I in civil war, and then beheading both Charles and Archbishop Laud.
+For a time the people of the English countryside didn’t have to choose between the established Church of England and the traditional games and observances they had enjoyed from time immemorial.
+This union between merry Olde England and the protestant Church of England was to be short-lived though.
+Christmas itself, along with all other holy days and associated observances and traditions would soon be outlawed under the Protectorate of Oliver Cromwell, who ruled England for a time after having defeated King Charles I in civil war and then beheading both Charles and Archbishop Laud.

 Eventually, both monarchy and the Church of Archbishop Laud would return to England, and with it the final and current edition of The Book of Common Prayer (1662).
 The same prayerbook described above by Irving in the family prayers at Bracebridge Hall, and we have good reason to believe the scene he describes is an accurate account.
-One representing a tradition of family worship tracing back to before the English Civil War, but also very much active during the war, and long after it.
+A scene representing a tradition of family worship tracing back to before the English Civil War, but also very much active during the war, and long after it.
 This kind of piety, one based on using the authorized Anglican liturgy within the home, is described by theologian Martin Thornton in his classic work, English Spirituality: